makinacorpus/DbToolsBundle/README.md

 * **Backup**: Backup your database and manage your dumps with a simple command.
 * **Restore**: Easily restore a previous dump of your database.
 * **Anonymize**: Set up database anonymization with PHP attributes on Doctrine Entities or with a YAML configuration file.
-* Set up a **GRDP-friendly** workflow: Make it easier to follow GDPR best practices when importing production dump to other environments.
+* Set up a **GDPR-friendly** workflow: Make it easier to follow GDPR best practices when importing production dump to other environments.

 ## Installation